VinF/deer/docs/user/environments/two_storages.rst

 :mod:`Two storage devices environment`
 ========================================

-This second example is slightly more complex and realistic.
-It simulates the operation of a micro-grid (such as a smart home for instance) that is not connected to the main utility grid (off-grid) and that is provided with PV panels, batteries and hydrogen storage.
+This example simulates the operation of a realistic micro-grid (such as a smart home for instance) that is not connected to the main utility grid (off-grid) and that is provided with PV panels, batteries and hydrogen storage.
 The battery has the advantage that it is not limited in instaneous power that it can provide or store.
 The hydrogen storage has the advantage that is can store very large quantity of energy.

 .. code-block:: bash